State guide

 Is it safe?

-Directly: the coast bubbles you visit are far safer than the state’s reputation, but the reputation is earned.
-Guerrero has real, ongoing cartel violence, and the US advisory is Do Not Travel for a reason.
-Ixtapa-Zihuatanejo stays heavily policed and largely insulated; tourists there rarely encounter trouble.
-Acapulco is genuinely troubled, and you should stick to the tourist zones and skip the hillside neighborhoods.
-What a friend who lives here would tell you: don’t drive the interior highways, especially at night, and don’t try to reach Taxco overland on a whim.
+Directly: the coastal bubbles you visit are far safer than the state’s reputation, but that reputation is earned.
+Guerrero carries a US Do Not Travel advisory and has real, ongoing cartel violence, concentrated around Acapulco’s hillside colonias, Chilpancingo, and the Tierra Caliente.
+What this means in practice: Ixtapa-Zihuatanejo stays heavily policed and largely insulated, and tourists there rarely encounter anything worse than an aggressive beach vendor.
+Acapulco is genuinely troubled; stick to the Diamante and Tradicional tourist zones, skip the hillside neighborhoods entirely, and do not wander at night.

 When to go